FomTarro/skeletom-net/src/projects/vts.sharp.md

 We can see that all the heavy lifting has been abstracted away by the library, letting developers get right to the fun parts.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/lUGeMEVzjAU?si=cP4CN8vmHHFrS73y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe class="yt-embed" src="https://www.youtube.com/embed/lUGeMEVzjAU?si=cP4CN8vmHHFrS73y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---